blukatdevelopment/FPS_Framework/Planning/README.md

 - DONE Convert terrain/actors/items to unrendered form when released and unused

 ## Treadmill
-- Make sure treadmill requests cells appropriately
+- DONE Make sure treadmill requests cells appropriately
-- Make sure treadmill releases cells appropriately
+- DONE Make sure treadmill releases cells appropriately
-- Make sure treadmill knows when it is using a cell
+- DONE Make sure treadmill knows when it is using a cell

 ## Auth service
 - Build auth service in other repo.